Farm School 2026

 Field Trips

-Finally, one day each week is dedicated to field trips and tours to a wide variety of farms and food operations, providing a direct example of how real farmers, ranchers and food workers meet the challenges of our time.
+One day each week is dedicated to field trips and tours to a wide variety of farms and food operations, providing a direct example of how real farmers, ranchers and food workers meet the challenges of our time.

 Meals and Housing